dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 Each track has a settings panel at the end, where you can set the update rate and the track interpolation.

-The update rate of a track tells Godot when to update the values of the properties.
+The update rate of a track tells Godot when to update the property values.
 This can be:

 * Continuous: Update the property on each frame
 * Discrete: Only update the property on keyframes